Swingin' the '20s

 Swingin' the '20s is an album by saxophonist Benny Carter's Quartet with pianist Earl Hines, recorded in 1958 and released on the Contemporary label.

 Reception

-At Allmusic, Scott Yanow wrote, "but the results of this 1958 session are relaxed rather than explosive.
+At AllMusic, Scott Yanow wrote that "the results of this 1958 session are relaxed rather than explosive.
 Carter and Hines explore a dozen tunes with respect and light swing, but one wishes that there were a bit more competitiveness to replace some of the mutual respect".
-The Penguin Guide to Jazz commented that "The rhythm section was one of the best money could buy at the time", but that the album was "generally pretty bland".
+The Penguin Guide to Jazz commented, "The rhythm section was one of the best money could buy at the time", but that the album was "generally pretty bland".